GCweigenberg/Heart-Risk-Classification-/README.md

 ## Model Information:

-### We evaluated multiple ML models and hyper-parameters for the ability to predict positive and negative diagnosis of Heart Disease:
+### We evaluated multiple ML models and hyper-parameters for the ability to predict positive and negative diagnosis of Heart Disease (links to jupyter notebooks exploring each of these can be found on the main paige):
 * Log Regression + Resampling
 * Log Regression + Resampling + Hyper-parameter tuning
 * Log Regression + Bootstrapping